Faster and smarter in the app... Open app

 Mosta

 Mosta is a growing city found in northern central Malta.
 It's famous for being home to the Sanctuary Basilica of the Assumption of Our Lady, or the Mosta Dome as it's more commonly known.
-The Mosta Dome is one of the largest unsupported domes in the world – it took nearly 27 years to finish and it was built by voulnteer labour from the parish.
+The Mosta Dome is one of the largest unsupported domes in the world – it took nearly 27 years to finish and it was built by volunteer labour from the parish.

 During WW2 Malta was heavily bombed, and you can see a replica of a bomb that hit the dome in 1942 – it failed to explode and the detonator was removed.